Industry experts for workers compensation data collection and assigned risk placement in Michigan

 The WCPOLS data sent to CAOM can be converted to the IAIABC specifications required by the state for insurance filings, thus eliminating the need for the carrier to send paper forms.
 Unless a carrier has completed an Electronic Partnering Insurer Agreement with the Michigan Workers’ Compensation Agency and CAOM, there is no data being sent to the state.

 Currently only new and renewal policies and cancellation/reinstatement transactions are being converted and forwarded to the WCA.
 Change transactions (endorsements) are not included for POC.
 The carrier would still be required to file paper form 403's to the state.

-In order to be eligible for POC testing through CAOM, a carrier must be reporting WCPOLS data in a production setting.
 There are various reporting requirements to be met before the state would approve electronic POC.
 Because electronic POC is not automatic in Michigan, these requirements are not indicated in the WCIO Data Specifications Manual.
 The POC Implementation Guide which is found on the state’s website will illustrate how the name and address data needs to be reported in order to pass the state’s requirements.

 During the test process, communication is required between the carrier and CAOM, the carrier and the state and CAOM and the state.
 You will need to contact WCA to determine when they will be able to work with you.

 When you are ready we can begin performing the Test POC edits on your WCPOLS data.
 In Test, CAOM will provide you with a report for every production file submitted.
 Nothing actually goes to the state during this test phase.
 The reports will show the errors that would not pass edits if you were in production.
 Since nothing is actually sent to the state during the first stage of testing, there will be no feedback from the state.
 During this test phase, errors do not need to be resubmitted to CAOM.
 (Once in production, transactions that error would need to be corrected and resubmitted.)